Altroo/weather-dashboard/README.md

 Create a `.env` file in the root directory and add your API configuration:

-Replace `your_api_key_here` with your actual API key.
+I've provided a free API key to use for this project.
 Adjust the API endpoints if you decide to use a different public API.

 ### 4. Run the Application